API Orchestration at Netaxis

 The sections below describe some examples of existing services where APIO is used.

-Fraud Management Engo Fraud Management System and the operator environment.
+Engo Fraud Management System and the operator environment.
 ENGO triggers a call indicating a fraud is in progress.
 APIO determines action based on time of day policy eg during business hours an email sent to NOC/out of hours command sent to softswitch to block calls.

-Telecom Solution Management Portal: assisted process APIO facilitates the development of Management portals that simplify complex operations (eg creation of an Enterprise on multi-tenant softswitch so that the end-user (Customer) can perform an important part of the work by himself/herself.
+Assisted process APIO facilitates the development of Management portals that simplify complex operations (eg creation of an Enterprise on multi-tenant softswitch so that the end-user (Customer) can perform an important part of the work by himself/herself.
 Configuration of properties such as Call Capacity, creation of users assignment of telephone numbers, device (telephone) assignment are performed by the IT administrator.

-Workflow for changes Automates repetitive processes that are prone to user error.
+Automates repetitive processes that are prone to user error.
 A “dashboard view” provides a view on which workflow has been applied to which users.

-Fixed-Mobile Convergence – Business versus Private Calls Eg APIO mediates between User, mobile network and softswitch determining call outcome based on Personal and Business profiles.
+Business versus Private Calls Eg APIO mediates between User, mobile network and softswitch determining call outcome based on Personal and Business profiles.

-Number Portability Number portability calls to action are by definition asynchronous and cause cascading delays that cannot be handled by synchronous operations.
+Number portability calls to action are by definition asynchronous and cause cascading delays that cannot be handled by synchronous operations.
 APIO provides an NPACT module designed to deal with such scenarios.

 We will expand on all of the above in future blog posts but that should do you for now:)